smasongarrison/D3mirt/README.md

 The $MDISC$ shows the highest level of discrimination an item can achieve in the multidimensional model.
-It is, therefore, a global item characteristic under the assumption of a multidimensional latent space.
+It is, therefore, a global item characteristic assuming a multidimensional latent space.
 In addition, the $MDISC$ score is visualized in the graphical output by scaling the length of the vector arrows representing the item response functions, such that longer arrows indicate higher discrimination (and vice versa).

 A novel theoretical contribution to DMIRT is the use of constructs in the `D3mirt` functions.
 Constructs, in this context, refer to the